 There are separate installers for Windows RT.

-You can also go through the .NET Framework 4.6.1 readme file for more details about the issues still present this release.
+You can also go through the .NET Framework 4.6.1 readme file for more details about the issues still present in this release.

 If you are using Windows 10 with fast updates enabled, then there is no need to install this update as most probably, this update has already been installed in your system automatically by Windows Update.